projectgus/flickgel/README.md

 # Known Issues

-* Inline placeholder elements briefly appear when the page is first loading.

-* Has no error handling if API requests fail!

 * Has no tests.

 * My first angular.js project and one of the first things I've done with